 The Current Situation

 With these characteristics, I want to build something much bigger than I did in 2017.
 Although my specialist subject is epilepsy, my thoughts often sway towards the fact that other invisible disabilities do exist.
 I’m epileptic, an epilepsy advocate, and want to raise epilepsy awareness more than anything.
 Is that selfish?
-It’s debatable.
+I’d say it’s debatable.

-However, raising epilepsy awareness isn’t easy.
+But still, raising epilepsy awareness isn’t easy.
 Although I’ve gathered a few more followers with the free release of my Essential Epilepsy Information documents, it hasn’t gathered much attention.
-I’m just one lesser-known epilepsy advocate/blog writer at the moment, among thousands or millions of other bloggers that exist online.
+I’m just one lesser-known epilepsy advocate/blog writer at the moment, among thousands or even millions of other bloggers that exist online.